DEMOPOULOS SHORTHANDED GOAL SENDS PROVIDENCE PAST MASSACHUSETTS, 5-4

-Sophomore forward Stefan Demopoulos scored two goals for the Friars
+Sophomore forward Stefan Demopoulos and junior forward Derek Army each score two goals for Friars

 AMHERST, Mass. - In a back-and-forth contest that saw the UMass Hockey team erase a two-goal deficit, Providence scored the lone third period tally to edge the Minutemen, 5-4 at the Mullins Center on Friday night.
 Following the setback, UMass drops to 7-10-2 overall, 4-7-1 in Hockey East, while the Friars move to 8-8-3, 6-4-1 in conference action.